sif/Personal/README.md

 ### Introduction
 ---
 Welcome to my little corner.
 I’ve been cleaning up since I am getting close to graduation.
 Graduation cleaning and all.
-My wiki includes my scribbling.
+My wiki includes more of my scribbling beside the ones on my website.

 This is my itinerary:

 <ol>